 In 2018, I spent a lot of time thinking and writing about relationships, and psychology.
 I wanted to think more deeply about when and where relationships work, and when and where they fail.
 I wanted for my own sake to figure out how it is that other people have power over me — if they do, and my emotional response to what happens in my relationships.
 I wanted time to reconsider who I hold close to me.
 I’m not sure why this emerged this past year specifically — perhaps a natural outcome of a certain age, of my living situation, where I realised that living with other people (something I hadn’t previously done much of) is often difficult, and the emergence of a very important new relationship.
 Why do some relationships just click, and others don’t?

-Thinking through these questions, I realised more and more that there are those out there who are incredibly valuable to me.
-They add so much to my life; they enrich me.
+Thinking through these questions, I realised more and more that there are those out there who are incredibly important to me and enrich my life.
 And hopefully I can do that for them, too.
-But then there are others, who are not so valuable.
+But then there are others, who are not so important or valuable.
 It sounds harsh to say someone isn’t ‘valuable’ but the reality is that not everyone wishes us well.
 I have certainly been that person at times — it happens to all of us in different contexts.
 One thing I am guilty of, though, is wanting the approval of others too strongly.
 Perhaps one too many gold stars as a kid meant that I’m forever looking out for opportunities to collect gold stars.
 Even from people who would never, ever, hand one out.

 This is starting to change now.
 It’s not a matter of disliking people.
 It’s just a simple realisation that not everyone is going to inspire a relationship that is worth the same level of effort and care — and the hard reality is that we have limited time.
 The relationships that we do cultivate need to feel like the right ones.